albeerto-dev/Beerboy/README.md

 6. Hopstand duration in minutes.

 ### MANUAL
-It's a classic temperature `PID controller`.
+It's like a classic temperature `PID controller`.
 You can olny set the temperature desired and change it whenever you want.
 ### *WORK IN PROGRESS*
 ### Hardware components